stazz/UtilPack/Source/UtilPack.AsyncEnumeration/README.md

 This library also provides a number of methods that correspond to the ones available as LINQ methods to normal `IEnumerable<T>` interface.
 These methods accept both synchronous and asynchronous calllbacks.

-# IAsyncConcurrentEnumerable
-This interface extends `IAsyncEnumerable<T>` in order to allow concurrent enumeration of its items.
-The `IAsyncConcurrentEnumerable` may still be enumerated sequentially, but it may also be enumerated concurrently by `EnumerateConcurrentlyAsync` extension method.

 # Observability
-Both `IAsyncEnumerable<T>` and `IAsyncConcurrentEnumerable<T>` may also be converted to their observable counterparts using `AsObservable` extension methods.
+The `IAsyncEnumerable<T>` may also be converted to its observable counterpart using `AsObservable` extension methods.
-The extension methods make sure not to wrap too many items.
+The extension methods make sure not to wrap too many times.

 The observable events are listed below.
 * The `BeforeEnumerationStart` event occurs just before starting enumeration in __initial__ `WaitForNextAsync` call.